Winehouse duet released posthumously on Wednesday

 "I thought she was absolutely brilliant and this recording truly captures the essence of her unique artistry.
 She was a rare talent."

-Body and Soul is one of 17 songs to be included on Bennett's upcoming album "Duets II," released in the United States on September 20.
+Body and Soul is one of 17 songs to be included on Bennett's upcoming album "Duets II", released in the United States on Sept.
+20.